abnerLing/Kaldi-Speech_Processing/data prep/README.md

 ```
 M05 M05_1_array_0005 M05_1_array_0006 M05_1_array_0007 M05_1_array_0008 M05_1_array_0009 ... ... ...
 ```
-### All files except wav.scp have been provided.
+### All files except text and wav.scp have been provided.
-- create wav.scp after renaming all audio files and use the other provided files as a reference.
+- Create wav.scp after renaming all audio files and use the other provided files as a reference.
+- Create text file with punctuation removed and capitalize all words.

 ### Once your data directory looks like below, we can start [training](https://github.com/abnerLing/Kaldi-Speech_Processing/tree/main/speech%20recognition)
 ```